capstoneelibriaries/JNS-Libraries/concept/script.md

 #### Viewing Pending Trade Requests

-Upon logging in, we'll navigate to *My Trade Reqeusts*, where we can see a list of *pending* transactions.
+Upon logging in, we'll navigate to *My Trade Reqeusts*, where we can see a list of *pending* trade offers.
 Like before, I constructed this using **Hibernate** and *form-model-binding*.

 Let's confirm the trade request.
 Behind the scenes the *pending* status of the trade request and trades are terminated.
-A *transaction object is generated*, which contains *references* to the trade request, the users involved, and the time of the trade.
+A *transaction object is generated*, which contains *references* to the trade request, the users involved, and the time of the confirmation .
 Then, the transaction is saved to the database.

 #### Completing the Trades